 How Does A Toilet Work?

-You know the basic flushing mechanism of a toilet bowl, where pushing a button or pulling the flush handle ensures the water in the cistern flows down a waste pipe.
+You know the primary flushing mechanism of a toilet bowl, where pushing a button or pulling the flush handle ensures the water in the cistern flows down a waste pipe.
 While it may seem easy, especially considering a modern flush toilet relies on gravity to dispose of waste, you must know several intricate details about these simple machines.
-Understanding how this component functions is invaluable when your toilet does not flush at all.
+Understanding how this component functions is invaluable when your toilet does not flush.

 For instance, how does the water not overflow the toilet tank, or for how long does the toilet flush?
 These are some questions we will answer in the following sections.